Indonesia Liveaboard Diving

 Dive in the Heart of the Coral Triangle

-There are over 3,000 species of fish (with new discoveries being made all the time) and some 600 species of coral, vertical walls, deep water trenches, submerged volcanoes, World War II wrecks, and a seemingly endless variety of macro sealife.
+There are over 3,000 species of fish in Indonesia (with new discoveries being made all the time) and some 600 species of coral, vertical walls, deep water trenches, submerged volcanoes, World War II wrecks, and a seemingly endless variety of macro sealife.

 View a map of: